What is Ratio Analysis?

 Vertical analysis is a technique used to identify where a company has applied its resources and in what proportions those resources are distributed among the various balance sheet and income statement accounts.
 The analysis determines the relative weight of each account and its share in asset resources or revenue generation

 Vertical Analysis – Income Statement

 - On the income statement, vertical analysis is a universal tool for measuring the firm’s relative performance from year to year in terms of cost and profitability.

-- It also helps us do the time series analysis ( how the margins has increased/decreased over the years) and also helps in cross sectional analysis with other comparable companies in the industry.
+- It also helps us do the time series analysis ( how the margins have increased/decreased over the years) and also helps in cross-sectional analysis with other comparable companies in the industry.

 Vertical Analysis of Income Statement: Colgate Case Study

-- For each year, Income Statement line items is divided by its respective year’s Top Line (Net Sales) number.
+- For each year, Income Statement line items are divided by its respective year’s Top Line (Net Sales) number.

 - For example, for Gross Profit, it is Gross Profit / Net Sales.
 Likewise for other numbers